-Center high-mounted automobile rear stop lamp.
-The center high-mounted stop lamp (CHML) is perhaps the best-known ergonomic improvement to a widely used consumer product.
-In the 1970s, the National Highway Traffic Safety Administration (NHTSA) sponsored two field research programs that demonstrated the potential of adding a CHML to reduce response times of following drivers and, thus, avoid accidents.
-In the mid-1970s, this ergonomic innovation and three other configurations were installed in 2,100 Washington, D.C.-area taxicabs.
-The CHML configuration resulted in a 50% reduction in both rear-end collisions and collision severity.
+The Center High-Mounted stop Lamp is perhaps the best known ergonomic improvement to a widely used consumer product.
+In the 1970s, the National Highway Traffic Safety Administration (NHTSA) sponsored two field research programs which demonstrated the potential of adding a center high-mounted stop lamp or CHML to reduce response times of following drivers and, thus, avoid accidents.
+In the mid 70s, this ergonomic innovation and three other configurations were installed in 2,100 Washington, D.C., area taxicabs.
+The CHML configuration resulted in a 50% reduction in both rear-end collisions, and collision severity.
 Following several additional field studies, Federal Motor Vehicle Safety Standard 108 was modified to require all new passenger cars built after 1985 to have CHMLs.

-Based on analyses of both actual production costs for the CHMLs and actual accident data for the 1986 and 1987 CHML-equipped cars, NHTSA calculated that when all cars are CHML equipped (1997), 126,000 reported crashes will be avoided annually at a property damage savings of \$910 million per year.
+Based on analyses of both actual production costs for the CHMLs and actual accident data for the 1986 and 1987 CHML-equipped cars, NHTSA calculated that, when all cars are CHML equipped (1997), 126,000 reported crashes will be avoided annually at a property damage savings of \$910 million per year.
 Addition of the savings in medical costs would, of course, considerably increase this figure.
 The total cost of the entire research program was \$2 million and for the regulatory program, \$3 million (Transportation Research Board, National Research Council, 1989).
-A \$5 million dollar investment for a projected \$910 million annual return: not a bad ergonomics investment by the federal government!
+A \$5 million investment for a projected \$910 million annual return: Not a bad ergonomics investment by the federal government!